-Selection Reference pop-up menu
+Selection Reference pop-up menu (Invert plug-in shown)

 Playlist Applies AudioSuite processing only to regions currently selected in tracks/playlists in the Edit window.
 Processing will not be applied to regions in the Audio Regions List.

 Region List Applies AudioSuite processing only to regions currently selected in the Audio Regions List.
 Processing will not be applied to regions located in tracks and playlists in the Edit window.